These days, companies are overflowing in data and tolerating ancient API-integrations. Across all industries.

-What is an API?There are a lot of definitions of the term “API” out there, and many can be confusing.
+There are a lot of definitions of the term “API” out there, and many can be confusing.
 An API (Application Program Interface) is a way for you to get information needed in a consistent format.

 Customers first read the menu, then they decide what food they would like to order.

 The waiter serves as the “middleman” between the customer and the business.
 They take the request and present it to the business in a way that’s most comprehensible and efficient.

 The business reviews the request and sends back a response to the customer, such as a plate of food.

 A standard SOAP message consists of the following XML elements:

 An Envelope element that identifies the document as a valid SOAP message

 An optional Header element that specifies additional requirements for the message, such as authentication.

 A Body element that contains the details of the request or response.

 An optional Fault element that contains information about any errors encountered during the API request and response.

 REST (Representational State Transfer) is an architectural style for APIs that relies on the HTTP protocol and JSON data format to send and receive messages.
 REST utilizes CRUD (Create, Retrieve, Update, and Delete) to keep API calls as simple as possible to understand.
 With its simplicity, developers can understand it whether they are the lead architect or a junior developer just starting.

 The advantages of REST include:

 Flexibility: Although REST is most commonly implemented with HTTP and JSON, developers are by no means obligated to use them.
 Websites can send back responses using data formats including JSON, XML, HTML, or even plaintext-whatever best suits their needs.

 Speed: Because it tends to use much less overhead, REST APIs are typically significantly faster than SOAP.
 While the differences might be imperceptible for a single request, the disparity grows larger and larger as you place more and more requests.